 Decide How You’ll Use It

-For example, if you’re traveling abroad for just a few days and staying with friends who have Wi-fi and plan to chauffer you around, you probably don’t need a data plan at all.
-Just bring your phone as-is, and only use it when connected to Wi-fi.
+For example, if you’re traveling abroad for just a few days and staying with friends who have Wi-Fi and plan to chauffeur you around, you probably don’t need a data plan at all.
+Just bring your phone as-is, and only use it when connected to Wi-Fi.

 Conversely, if you’re traveling somewhere you’ve never been before and don’t have any local friends, you probably want to be certain you’ll have access to key travel apps and information, like digital maps and translations.
 Preparing a smartphone for travel can be a pain, to be honest.